2013 Advocates for Action

 Dr. Christian Thurstone is one of fewer than three dozen physicians in the United States board certified in general, child and adolescent, and addictions psychiatry.
-He is medical director of one of Colorado’s largest youth substance abuse treatment clinics and an associate professor of psychiatry at the University of Colorado, Denver, where he conducts research on youth substance use and addiction.
+He is medical director of one of Colorado’s largest youth substance use disorder treatment clinics and an associate professor of psychiatry at the University of Colorado, Denver, where he conducts research on youth substance use and substance use disorders.
 Dr. Thurstone has completed medical training at the University of Chicago and University of Colorado, Denver.
 In 2010, he completed 5 years of mentored research training through the National Institute on Drug Abuse/American Academy of Child and Adolescent Psychiatry K12 Research Program in Substance Abuse.
-Dr. Thurstone’s research on adolescent substance abuse disorders has contributed to our understanding of the impact of drugs on the adolescent mind and has demonstrated the need for evidence-based prevention.
+Dr. Thurstone’s research on adolescent substance use disorders has contributed to our understanding of the impact of drugs on the adolescent mind and has demonstrated the need for evidence-based prevention.

 Policy Focus: Reducing Drugged Driving

 Advocating effective drugged driving legislation.

 Ed Wood has become a recognized leader in promoting effective drug per se laws, beginning in his home state of Colorado.
 His intense quest began 2 years ago, after drivers with multiple drugs in their bodies caused a collision that killed his son Brian and severely injured his son’s wife.
 The drivers received a light sentence based on careless driving rather than driving under the influence of drugs (DUID) since, as the defense attorney pointed out, “It is not illegal to drive with illegal drugs in your body.”
 Spurred to action, Ed founded “Deception Pass 3,” a network for DUID victims to advocate for drugged driving laws, especially effective drug per se laws.
 Read his blog post here.